TheFarawayDev/watch/anime-list.md

 A ---------------------------------------------
   Aldermin On The Sky
   Amagi Brilliant Park
-  Attack On Titan [HOLD]
+  Attack On Titan
 B ---------------------------------------------
   Berserk Of Gluttony
-  Black Clover
+  Black Clover [INC]
   Bleach [HOLD]
 C ---------------------------------------------
   Chainsaw Man